LichengXiao2017/coding_challenge_phase_1/README.md

 Answer to part 2:

-  1.Did you change anything from the pipelines built in Parts 1 to better streamline the pipeline built in Part 2?
+1. Did you change anything from the pipelines built in Parts 1 to better streamline the pipeline built in Part 2?
 If so, what?
 If not, is there anything that you can imagine changing in the future?

   Yes, I discovered that the mask file produced in part 1 by pure "contour" is too sparse for training the model, so I changed the configuration of parser.py in part 1 back to original values as in parsing.py.